PedroTL/PedroTL.github.io/_portfolio/portfolio-3.md

 Exports increase and decrease in different complexity categories.
 Low complexity saw a drop of **- 17.64%**; medium-low complexity saw an increase of **18.09%**; medium-high complexity saw an increase of **52.93%**; and high complexity saw an increase of **24.63%**.
 However, more than **77.56%** of the region's exports were concentrated in medium-high and high complexity products.

-Table 3 shows the MRC's imports for the month of June 2022, aggregated according to the degree of economic complexity of the imported products.
+Table 3 shows the MRC's imports for the month of **June 2022**, aggregated according to the degree of economic complexity of the imported products.

 **Table 3 - Degree of Complexity of Imports: Comparison between Jun/2022 and Jun/2021, values in millions of USD.**